johan-ekman/learning_python/README.md

 ![image](course_material/readme/documents.png)

-### 6. Open the course (part 1) in a notebook
+### 6. Open the course in a notebook

 Find the course material in the Jupyter Notebook file tree navigator interface.
 All Jupyter Notebook files have the file extension `.ipynb`.
+The course material is in two different folders – one folder for the basics and one continuation course.

-The first part of the course is named `lessons_1-7.ipynb`, which includes a course introduction.
-Start with this file:
+You start with the notebooks in the folder "basics_course".
+This is for the absolute beginner.
+The first part is named `lessons_1-7.ipynb`, which includes a course introduction.
+Begin with this file!

 ![image](course_material/readme/course_start.png)